bjbzrc/fusion-autosplitter/README.md

 * (Optional) Check Dbgview.exe to make sure the script is attached to EmuHawk

-To fully reset the script, make sure the timer is started from the script's auto start and reset the timer.
+To fully reset the script, make sure the timer has started from the script's auto start and reset the timer.

-## New Game Plus Files:
+### New Game Plus Files:

    If starting the run from a New Game Plus file (a file with a Metroid next to it), make sure the NG+